Speech-T/Speech-T/index.md

 </tbody></table>

-*in reading the modern figures the eyes must be strained before the reader can have any reasonable assurance*
+*in reading the modern figures the eyes must be strained before the reader can have any reasonable assurance.*

 <table><thead>
 <tr>